Patterns

 Try various patterns with your circles and squares.

-Try the pre-defined patterns, new patterns you create with a list, and ones that use turtle shape.
+Try the pre-defined patterns, new patterns you create with a list, and ones that use a turtle shape.

 PATTERN